 My trip to the library on Friday started with slight disappointment but ended with a flurry of thoughts about what we – as readers, scholars, editors, people of the present – do to and with literature of the past.
 First, the disappointment.

-The book I had on hold was ready for me to pick it up and bring it home, but as I sat down to read a chapter or two I realized this was the third in a series (All Souls Trilogy) and I thought I had placed a hold on the second.
+The book I had on hold was ready to be picked up and brought home, but as I sat down to read a chapter or two before leaving the library, I realized this was the third in the All Souls Trilogy and I thought I had placed a hold on the second.
 Having to return to the desk and explain my mistake was embarrassing but I was able to put a hold on the correct title which, sadly, is checked out until August.
 So my plea to whoever has the book now is to please return it ASAP; I’m desperate.
 Thank you.

 James Joyce is not an author I have read – here’s some space for anyone gasping out there – although he is known “for his experimental use of language and exploration of new literary methods” in the twentieth century.¹ I have not yet found my way past the 18th and 19th centuries that I love so much so that is my given reason for not exploring Joyce.
 JJ?
-Would that be wrong to say?
+Would that be an inappropriate nickname?
 Yes, that is absurd.

-Anyway, this abridged version of James Joyce’s novel inflicted chuckling of two types.
+Anyway, this abridged version of James Joyce’s novel inflicted chuckling for two reasons.
 The first of disbelief: why shorten a novel that holds significant importance within the canon?
 Just read the whole thing for goodness sake!
-The second of the informality of the title: Not Finnegans Wake: Abridged or Finnegans Wake for Children.
+The second of the informality of the title: Not Finnegans Wake: Abridged or Finnegans Wake for Young Adults.
 The editors used the exhausting length (the edition pictured is 628 pages long) to lure readers to the shorter version.
 Or maybe they were just tired of the sometimes formal titles of shortened literature.
 No matter; I found it humorous.

 Ulysses and Finnegans Wake are highly idiosyncratic and “difficult” books, admired more often than read, when read rarely read through to the end, when read through to the end not often fully, or even partially, understood.